Personal income tax

-Beginning with 2011 tax filings, a checkbox on the West Virginia individual return allows taxpayers filing an amended return to cancel their original delayed debit transaction.
+A checkbox on the West Virginia individual return allows taxpayers filing an amended return to cancel their original delayed debit transaction.
 This will work, however, only if the amended return is filed before the debit transaction was scheduled or completed.

 The state-wide sales tax rate on most purchases is 6 percent.
-There are currently no municipal sales taxes in West Virginia.

 West Virginia's sales and use tax on food and food ingredients was eliminated on July 1, 2013.
 However, food sold in a heated state, prepared food or food sold with eating utensils provided by the seller is still taxed.